UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-13-team35-coral-reef-segmentation.md

 head.

 ## Model Comparison
-Transformer-based segmentation models demonstrate the strongest performance on the CoralScapes dataset under limited compute and training time.
-SegFormer consistently outperformed both CNN and foundation model approaches, likely because it captures global context without losing fine spatial detail.
+Transformed-based segmentation models demonstrate the strongest performance on the CoralScapes dataset, while operating under limited compute and training time.
+SegFormer consistently outperformed both the CNN and foundation model approaches, likely because it captures global context without losing fine spatial detail.
+This matters for benthic segmentation, where visually similar classes must be separated despite varying lightings and reef structure.

-DeepLabV3 focuses on more local texture through convolutional features and may be less effective at separating fine-grained benthic classes without longer training or careful tuning.
+DeepLabV3 focuses on more local texture through convolutional features.
+While this performs well for many image segmentation tasks, it may be less effective at separating fine-grained benthic classes without longer training or careful tuning.
+This suggests that CNN-based models may need additional optimization or task-specific pretraining to perform well on underwater images.

-SAM3 performs poorly due to its prompt-based pretraining and difficulty assigning correct class labels under limited fine-tuning.
+SAM3 performs poorly in this project, likely because it was pre-trained for prompt-based instance segmentation rather than semantic segmentation.
+While it can produce spatially coherent masks, it has difficulty assigning the correct class labels to fine-grained coral categories, especially with limited fine tuning.
+This suggests that large foundation models do not translate well to semantic segmentation tasks without task-specific adaptations.

 ## Conclusion
 In this project, we evaluated multiple modern segmentation architectures on the CoralScapes dataset while operating under limited compute.
 Our results show that models explicitly designed and fine-tuned for semantic segmentation, particularly transformer-based architectures like SegFormer, perform best on fine-grained coral reef images compared to CNN or adapted foundation models with a semantic head.
-However, model performance may differ significantly under less constrained training regimes.
+However, performance of models may be vastly different without the time and compute limitations we faced.

 ## Limitations and Future Work
 A key limitation of this study is compute and time.
-Large models such as SegFormer-B5 and SAM3 typically require long training schedules, careful hyperparameter tuning, and potentially prompt-aware training strategies to reach their full potential.
+Large models such as SegFormer-B5 and SAM3 typically require long training schedules, careful hyperparameter tuning, and (in SAM3’s case) potentially prompt-aware training strategies to reach their full potential.
+Our experiments instead reflect a realistic small-budget regime, so results for the fine-tuned models (SegFormer FT, DeepLab FT, SAM3 FT) should be interpreted as lower bounds on what these approaches could achieve.

 Future work includes:
-1. Longer fine-tuning schedules with tuned learning rates and warmup
+1. Longer fine-tuning schedules with tuned learning rates/warmup/weight decat
-2. Layer-freezing or gradual unfreezing
+2. Layer-freezing or gradual unfreezing to reduce catastrophic forgetting
-3. Coral-domain or underwater-specific pretraining
+3. Coral-domain pretraining or underwater-specific augmentation strategies
-4. Prompt-aware SAM3 training instead of prompt-free dense prediction
+4. SAM3 experiments that incorporate prompts or prompt-like conditioning instead of forcing a prompt-free dense prediction mode

 ## References

+## References

-Carion, N., et al. (2025). *SAM 3: Segment anything with concepts*. arXiv:2511.16719.
+Carion, N., et al. (2025). *SAM 3: Segment anything with concepts*. arXiv preprint arXiv:2511.16719.

-Chen, L.-C., et al. (2017). *DeepLab: Semantic image segmentation with deep convolutional nets*.
-IEEE TPAMI.
+Chen, L.-C., et al. (2017). *DeepLab: Semantic image segmentation with deep convolutional nets, atrous convolution, and fully connected CRFs*.
+IEEE Transactions on Pattern Analysis and Machine Intelligence, 40(4), 834–848.

-Sauder, J., et al. (2025). *The CoralScapes dataset*. arXiv:2503.20000.
+Sauder, J., et al. (2025). *The CoralScapes dataset: Semantic scene understanding in coral reefs*. arXiv preprint arXiv:2503.20000.

-Xie, E., et al. (2021). *SegFormer*.
-NeurIPS.
+Xie, E., et al. (2021). *SegFormer: Simple and efficient design for semantic segmentation with transformers*.
+Advances in Neural Information Processing Systems, 34, 12077–12090.